Approver(s):

 Prevention and Awareness Programs

-St. Mary’s provides comprehensive educational programming focused on the prevention of hazing.
+St. Mary’s provides comprehensive educational programming to students and employees focused on the prevention of hazing.
 The following is a list of training programs offered by St. Mary’s University that are designated to meet the SCHA training requirements and promote a safe co-curricular experience:

 - Fraternity and Sorority Life – New Member 101